translate/pootle/docs/features/virtual_folders.rst

 :djadmin:`refresh_stats` management command.
 Virtual folder stats will be calculated along regular directories and files stats.

-.. warning:: Note that the :djadmin:`refresh_stats` management command will not
-    trigger virtual folder stats calculation.

 After the initial calculation no extra runs will be required unless virtual folders are changed by a run of the :djadmin:`add_vfolders` management command.
 Changes introduced due to translation through the editor will automatically